sekodev/CoronaSDK-SublimeText/README.md

  * `corona_sdk_complete_periods` (default: True)

-	Corona Editor turns off the special meaning of periods as "word separators" in Sublime Text to make Corona completions work better.
+	Corona Editor turns off the special meaning of periods as "word separators" in Sublime Text to make Solar2D completions work better.
 If you like to use cursor movement keys like "Alt+Arrow" to move to the periods in function calls you might want to turn this off.
 The most obvious effect of turning it off is that when you type a period all the completions disappear until you type another character.

  * `corona_sdk_use_docset` (default: `public`)

 	Choose which completion set you want to use.
-Can be one of `public` (the default), `legacy` or `daily`.
+Can be one of `public` (the default), `legacy`(deprecated) or `daily`(deprecated).

  * `corona_completions_strip_white_space` (default: False)

 	Set to true if you want items to be completed with minimal whitespace included.

 ##### Current Gotchas
- * The order of items in the completions popup seems a little odd but is due to Sublime's "fuzzy" matching
+ * The order of items in the completions popup seems a little odd but is due to Sublime Text's "fuzzy" matching

  * Some of the completions may have minor errors with nested optional parameters due to the way they are automatically generated.

 ### Documentation Lookup
-Documentation can be called up by placing the cursor on an API call (or selecting it) and either hitting **F1** or choosing **Corona Docs** from the context menu.
+Documentation can be called up by placing the cursor on an API call (or selecting it) and either hitting **F1** or choosing **Solar2D Docs** from the context menu.
 Lua keywords will be looked up in the Lua documentation.
-If the context of something isn't recognized, a search of the Corona documentation will be initiated.
+If the context of something isn't recognized, a search of the Solar2D documentation will be initiated.

 ##### Current Gotchas
- * Note that right clicking on an item wont move the cursor there so you can't right click on a term that's not at the insertion point and then pick **Corona Docs** from the context menu as it's the position of the text cursor that determines what's looked up (left click on the item first)
+ * Note that right clicking on an item wont move the cursor there so you can't right click on a term that's not at the insertion point and then pick **Solar2D Docs** from the context menu as it's the position of the text cursor that determines what's looked up (left click on the item first)

 ### Snippets
 A selection of commonly used code fragments and templates is available via the **Corona Editor > Snippets** menu.
 Selecting an item from a submenu will insert its code at the current insertion point in the file.